AleMancusoPOLI/fragmental/pipeline.md

 Prioritized:
 - create composite effects (leave also the stand alone ones? probably not)
-- separate Recorder from Player and root it after the effects have been applied
 - add descriptions to every knob
 - add more samples
 - add description to samples
 - UI and design (background, colors, knobs, sliders…)
+- Parameters name on UI to make it more user friendly